victorliu-sq/PaperWriting/BambooSMP.md

 As discussed in Section \ref{subsec:Challenges with Data Movement}, the primary overhead in the GS algorithm arises from random accesses to the rank matrix.

-We argue that there is a crucial bijective function between each man’s decision on which specific woman to propose and his rank in the woman’s preference list.
+We argue that there is a crucial bijection between each man’s decision on which specific woman to propose and his rank in the woman’s preference list.

 By leveraging this relationship, we can create an innovative locality-aware data structure that optimizes the data access pattern of the rank matrix.
 This optimization minimizes global data access and improves algorithm performance.